 Carrots are vegetables with multiple benefits and are surprisingly easy to grow.
-Carrots are root vegetables and grow downwards.
-This means you will need a deep container to plant them.
+These root vegetables grow downwards, so you will need a deep container to plant them.
 They also require around 6 to 8 hours of sunlight daily to grow healthy.

 Dwarf citrus trees can grow very well in containers.
-One of the easiest fruits you can grow indoors is Meyer lemons.
+One of the easiest fruit trees you can grow indoors is Meyer lemons.
 You get the luxury of having fresh lemons in your home.
 These lemons will require around 6 to 8 hours of sunlight each day.